My name is Richard McAdam. I am the owner of and lead designer for The Virtual Space.

 While at the Imaginarium we built a game for the HTC Vive called “A Whole New Ball Game”.
 My shop assistant Pierre Beukes hand painted all the 3-dimensional assets for the game in the VR painting app, Tilt Brush.
 We created all the sounds for the game manually by doing things like ringing bells and popping balloons.
 I then coded it all together into a playable game that is like a cross between squash and brickout.
 There is some video of gameplay at the bottom of this page.

 Virtual Reality Education Kit for Google Expeditions

-Our next project was a virtual reality education kit for use in the classroom with Google Expeditions.
+Our next project was the Pioneer VR Education Kit for use in the classroom with Google Expeditions.
 The teacher controls the experience and the kids each get a headset to view the VR content.

 VR and education are a natural fit.
 We believe that virtual reality is going to offer a range of experiences and knowledge to many people that they would not be able to get any other way.
 The impact of VR on education will be as big as the impact of the internet has been.
 The VR Explorer Kit is an early step towards affordable VR education for all.
 If you believe you can help to grow this, please contact me to discuss it.

 This project is a phone based headset that is 100% compatible with the Google Cardboard platform but made of the much more robust ABS plastic.
 This headset is designed for branding, simplicity in use, good user experience, toughness and also to be compatible with the 6 degrees of freedom tracked VR that will soon be available on smartphones.

 Our On Your Face VR Goggles are now in production and available in both branded and unbranded versions, exclusive to The Virtual Space!